luujennifer/luujennifer/README.md

 👋 Hi, I’m @luujennifer
 👀 I’m interested in cloud technology, cybersecurity, cryptography, app development, artificial intelligence and blockchain.
-🌱 I’m currently learning about iOS and Android app development as well as blockchain.
+🌱 I’m currently learning about iOS and software for Autonomous Vehicles.
 🎓 I'm currently studying to become a Software Engineer specialising in Real Time Systems.

 <!---